Child Development & Learning

 • Having key phrases that everyone uses

-• Creating a 'social story' for using the toilet
+• Creating a social story for using the toilet

 • Considering children's sensory needs

-• Regularly reflecting on the approach with your key person and professionals to understand what is going well and what additional support is needed
+• Regularly reflecting on the approach with your child’s key person and professionals to understand what is going well and what additional support is needed

 Do you have a question?